 Blue Velvet (1986) is a stylized film written and directed by David Lynch.
-Immediately on its release, it becomes a controversial piece of film-work; so offensively disgusting to some people that they walk out of the theaters where it is shown.
-Lynch is an important figure in the world of independent cinema but also, he is a filmmaker who receives much of his financing from the major studios.
-His first feature is Eraserhead (1976), a film made in Los Angeles with the support of the American Film Institute Center for Advanced Film Studies (AFI).
+Immediately on its release, it became a controversial piece of film-work; so offensively disgusting to some people that they walked out of the theaters where it is shown.
+Lynch is an important figure in the world of independent cinema, but is also a filmmaker who sometimes receives his financing from the major studios.
+His first feature was Eraserhead (1976), a film made in Los Angeles with the support of the American Film Institute Center for Advanced Film Studies (AFI).
 It is a shockingly important film of the 1970s and introduces a form of experimental filmmaking that can be denoted as a “personal vision.”

-David Lynch is a genuine “surrealist” who makes conscious decision in the planning, making and editing of his unique brand of cinema; indeed, a modus operandi that is not conducive to surrealist filmmaking.
+David Lynch is a genuine “surrealist” who makes conscious decisions in the planning, making and editing of his unique brand of cinema; indeed, a modus operandi that is not conducive to surrealist filmmaking.
 Traditionally, surrealist cinema attempts to negate the process of filmmaking with the power of the unconscious where events and situations happen and develop by “chance” (or more by “quasi-chance”).
-While the earlier surrealists (beginning in the 1920s with the Freudian ideas of sexuality linked to the unconscious) talk about the libidinal aneurism of an impulse similar to “automatic writing,” the later surrealists, such as Lynch, do not necessarily function from the sources of dreams even though some still do.
-As mentioned above, the Lynching form of surrealism is akin to a process level where everything becomes a contingency.
-In the 1960s, William S. Burroughs’s collages express emotions and ideas in apparently random order; and more recently, Seattle’s Kurt Cobain of the band Nirvana composes “grungy music” of a fortuitous nature.
-But let’s not get carried away by probabilistic because Lynch’s films do allude to “aneurism” as evidenced in Blue Velvet by Dean Stock well’s lip-synch of Roy Orbison’s “In Dreams” or in Mulholland Drive (2001), where the Rebecca Del Rio character performs an imitation of the singing of Orbison’s song “Crying” but this time in the Romance language of Spain.
+While the earlier surrealists —beginning in the 1920s with the Freudian ideas of sexuality linked to the unconscious— talk about the libidinal aneurism of an impulse similar to “automatic writing,” the later surrealists, such as Lynch, do not necessarily function from the sources of dreams even though some still do.
+As mentioned above, the Lynchean form of surrealism is akin to a process level where everything becomes a contingency.
+In the 1960s, William S. Burroughs’ collages express emotions and ideas in apparently random order; and more recently, Seattle’s Kurt Cobain of the band Nirvana composes “grungy music” of a fortuitous nature.
+But let’s not get carried away by the probabilistic because Lynch’s films do allude to “aneurism” as evidenced in Blue Velvet with Dean Stockwell’s lip-sync of Roy Orbison’s “In Dreams” or in Mulholland Drive (2001), where the Rebecca Del Rio character performs an imitation of the singing of Orbison’s song “Crying” but this time in the Romance language of Spain.

 Regardless of the mass response to his films, Lynch always incorporates one very important element in his cinematic recipes, that is, the sensation of what does it feel like to watch a film.
 He opposes an intellectual approach in favor of the aesthetics of sensation since he is mostly interested in what and how we feel when we (i.e. the spectators) are exposed to audiovisual stimuli.
 So the queries are: a) how does Lynch investigate the experiential nature of looking at a movie?, b) how do his films make their meanings or how are his characters meaningful?, and c) how are his characters created?